charles-m-knox/charles-m-knox/README.md

 Welcome.
 I am a senior software engineer with >12 years of professional experience.
 I hold a Bachelor's of Science degree in Physics from [Arizona State University](https://asu.edu), and I worked at [Intel](https://intel.com) in a variety of roles for about 8 years, and then worked with a variety of VC-backed tech startups as well as other firms.

-I am a Linux enthusiast and write software in Go, TypeScript, and Python, and dabble in other languages from time to time.
-I've done DevOps roles and software engineering roles for the majority of my career.
+I am a Linux enthusiast and write software in Rust, Go, TypeScript, and Python, and dabble in other languages from time to time.
+I've done DevOps roles and software engineering roles for the majority of my career, and I do a lot of other things.

 ## Table of contents